 It is important to have "snow stakes" of some type.
 Big plastic stakes are OK; aluminum "snow stakes" seem better.
-Experiment with using plastic grocery bags filled with snowballs as "dead persons".
+Experiment with using plastic grocery bags filled with snowballs as "dead persons".)They do not seem to work very well.)

 If you have a "three season tent" it may work, but watch out for snow loading or spindrift coming through the netting.
-(Netting sides on an inner tent and the strength of the outer shell is the difference between three and four season tents.
-I use a two-pound single wall tent used on the Rupal Face of Naga Parbat.
+(Netting sides on an inner tent and the strength of the outer shell makes the difference between three and four season tents.
+I use a two-pound single wall tent made by Black Diamond Equipment and used by Steve House on the Rupal Face of Naga Parbat.